 Origin & Popularity

-They are also a morph that originated within the United States.
+Though ball pythons are native to Asia and Africa, the Spider morph is one that originated within the United States.

 Their popularity grew fairly rapidly for a couple of different reasons.